Adventures in eLearning

-My wife, Sarah, and I spent the day in Wapakoneta, Ohio, Neil Armstrong’s boyhood hometown, to visit the Armstrong Air & Space Museum and attend an amazing presentation by Buzz Aldrin.
-Buzz, the first man to land on the Moon with Neil, told us about his trip through many stories and pictures.
-Truly amazing.
+My wife, Sarah, and I spent the day in Wapakoneta, Ohio, Neil Armstrong’s boyhood hometown, to visit the Armstrong Air & Space Museum and attend a presentation by Buzz Aldrin.
+Buzz, the first man to land on the Moon with Neil, told us about his trip and first steps on the Moon.
+Amazing.

-As we rounded the Gemini VIII space capsule, I wanted to find out more about it.
-The museum didn’t have a lot of mission details.
-I did a mini needs analysis in my head (I will talk more about this soon) and thought that an educational kiosk would fit in nicely.
+As we rounded the spacecraft, I wanted to find out more about it.
+The museum didn’t have a lot of details on the mission.
+There were no details about the docking or the emergency, which I knew a little about.
+I did a mini-needs analysis in my head (I will talk more about this shortly) and thought that an educational kiosk would compliment the spacecraft nicely.

-Once home, I developed a prototype in Storyline based on the analysis and managed to get in contact with the museum to ask what they thought of the idea.
-We all thought it was in perfect alignment with some updates they were making to the museum’s exhibits and the addition of a brand new classroom that would be built.
+Once home, I developed a prototype in Storyline and managed to get in contact with the museum to ask what they thought of the idea.
+Luckily, they thought it was in perfect alignment with several updates they were making to the museum’s exhibits and the addition of a brand new classroom that would be built.
 It also aligned with the upcoming 50th anniversary of the first Moon landing on July 20th, 2019.

 I build prototypes when I either need to work out the experience for myself or I need to present the experience to someone else.
 I typically like to use a screen recording program like Camtasia to record myself clicking through the prototype and I record my voice to narrate the experience.
 This allows: